Menendez Brothers Granted Resentencing Hearing Amid Success of Netflix’s ‘Monsters’

 The Los Angeles DA says he’s “keeping an open mind” ahead of the November hearing, but “the final decision will be mine”

-A resentencing hearing or Lyle and Erik Menendez has been scheduled next month in Los Angeles following the release of Netflix series “Monsters,” George Gascón, the city’s District Attorney, announced on Thursday.
+A resentencing hearing for Lyle and Erik Menendez has been scheduled for late next month, following the release of Netflix series “Monsters,” Los Angeles District Attorney George Gascón announced on Thursday.

-Among the possible outcomes are that the brothers could be released, receive a shorter or even longer sentence, or be granted a new trial.
+The possible outcomes include the brothers being released, receiving a shorter or even longer sentence or being granted a new trial.
 Gascón added that he is “keeping an open mind” about the case and that the “final decision will be mine.”

-He said, “I don’t think there is any question” that the brothers murdered their parents, Jose and Kitty Menendez in 1989.
-But, following renewed interest in their case due to Ryan Murphy’s limited series, his office has received “a lot of calls,” calling for their release.
+The DA said, “I don’t think there is any question” that the brothers murdered their parents, Jose and Kitty Menendez, in 1989.
+But, following renewed interest in their case due to Ryan Murphy’s limited series, his office has received “a lot of calls” calling for their release.

-Among the considerations to be discussed at the hearing are whether they “deserve to be resentenced” and whether “they have paid back their dues to society,” after 35 years in prison.
+Among the considerations to be discussed at the hearing are whether they “deserve to be resentenced” and “have paid back their dues to society” after 35 years in prison.

 “I think the questions that are presented to us are two simple questions.
 One possibility was being alleged by their lawyers, that there was evidence that, had it been presented to the jury, the outcome of this case would have been different.
 And second, under California law, a path to resentencing where a prosecutor can evaluate whether someone has been rehabilitated, and if so, ask the court to determine whether the person should be resentenced,” Gascón elaborated.